benjaminjack/enzyme_distance/README.md

 I have tried to automate as much of the pipeline as possible.
 However, since many portions of the pipeline would need to be run on a cluster to be practical, the pipeline is broken into several steps that need to be manually completed.
 See "run_pipeline.sh" for an example of how all of the scripts from parts I, II, and III can be stitched together for a single protein.

+## Part 0: Dependencies

+The following software tools are required and must be available in your $PATH for the pipeline:

+- MAAFT
+- PSI-BLAST
+- RAxML
+- Rate4Site

 ## Part I: Data preprocessing

 1. Clean the data